Estyms/AO3-Gopher/README.md

 Here is a project that I wanted to make after learning about the [Archive of Our Own](https://archiveofourown.org/) website as well as the [Gopher Protocol](https://tools.ietf.org/html/rfc1436).

-The main objective is to make a AO3 Website fast to browse and fast to load.
+The main objective is to make an AO3 Website fast to browse and fast to load.

 The gopher protocol is excellent in this task.